 - Kill blocking sessions: You should identify the blocking sessions first in order to kill them thereafter.
-ALTER SYSTEM KILL SESSION is usually useless in this moment, so please kill them on OS-level.
+ALTER SYSTEM KILL SESSION is usually useless in this moment, so please kill LOCAL=NO processes at OS-level.

 - Stop all jobs: The materialized views could be the suspects, some of which were doing a complete refresh from a big master table and no one knows, it can make your system busy to be hang.
 So please try to kill the job processes before next refresh interval.

 - Shutdown the instances one by one: Since the data guard connects both ends via network which goes across many external environments, the behaviors of the broker may become unpredictable.
 If the broker failed to shutdown primary or standby database, please log in each instance and use the plain-old SQL command to shutdown.

 - ARCn is busy, then wait: You must ensure all the user transactions are terminated, and wait for the action of ARCn to complete.
 You can see the disk IO was considerable high, this is because ARCn was mostly dumping rollback logs for uncommitted transactions.
 Also beware about why archive Logs was produced so fast.